 If you read this blog, you know a few things—two of them being that we really love people who help animals and that we’re slightly obsessed with food.
 You can imagine how excited we were when we received an e-mail from the mom of a 13-year-old girl from Pennsylvania who not only is vegetarian (saving more than 100 animals a year just by not eating them!) but also has her own cooking show on YouTube called, “The Veggie Chef.”
-What inspired you to go vegetarian?

 From her kitchen, Kelsey O’Callaghan (you might remember her from last month’s vegan eggnog blog!) is inspiring countless people around the world with her compassionate (not to mention Earth-friendly and healthy) vegetarian and vegan dishes. peta2 is so excited to give Kelsey a peta2 Compassionate Kid Award this week for all her work for animals suffering on factory farms.